 Fat Face looks to get fatter.
 The UK clothing retailer will announce its intention to IPO and will name three new board members, including Darren Shapland, the former boss of Carpetright and ex-finance director of Sainsbury.

 Details about Malaysia’s missing airplane.
-Following criticisms about its the disappearance of flight MH370.
+Following criticisms about its lack of transparency, Malaysia is set to publish a report about the disappearance of flight MH370.

 While you were sleeping

 China’s manufacturing sector missed the mark.
 The official purchasing managers’ index grew slightly to 50.4 in April but fell short of analysts’ expectations, signaling weak economic growth and a continuing slowdown.